 - Why we love them

 - How to choose a salt and pepper diamond

 - All your salt & pepper diamond questions answered

-How are salt & pepper diamonds formed?
+How are salt and pepper diamonds formed?

 Most diamonds were formed one to three billion years ago, when conditions were perfect for diamond growth.
 It all went down about 100 miles below the earth’s surface, where the average temperature is 2000 degrees Fahrenheit.
 When this extreme pressure and intense heat is applied to carbon atoms in the earth’s crust, voila – natural diamonds are formed!